strmprivacy/docs/docs/quickstart/ccd.md

     strmprivacy-zookeeper-headless    None             2181/TCP,2888/TCP,3888/TCP
     web-socket                        10.3.21.178      80/TCP

-Because you've create a derived stream (`pipo-2`) we should be able to see a decrypter deployment:
+Because you've create a derived stream (`test-2`) we should be able to see a decrypter deployment:

     kubectl get deployments.apps  -l app=decrypter-v2

     NAME                                             READY   UP-TO-DATE   AVAILABLE   AGE
     decrypter-a268aea6-4b5b-4241-b833-9a84f4f44bc4   1/1     1            1           93m

+You could use `kubectl describe deployment decrypter...` to see the annotations on the deployment, and see that it is indeed processing your `test-2` stream

 ### Sending events with the cli

 In order to use the cli to simulated data, you'll need to send the events via telepresence, using the `events-api-url` parameter (that you could also store in the strm config file (`strm context config`).

-    strm simulate random-events pipo --events-api-url=http://event-gateway.strmprivacy/event --interval 5 Sent 874 events
+    strm simulate random-events test --events-api-url=http://event-gateway.strmprivacy/event --interval 5 Sent 874 events
     Sent 1809 events
     Sent 2726 events